Call for FM Holyrood answers as tycoon says she rushed through ferry fiasco contract for political gain

 The first ship was meant to enter service on the Arran route in the summer of 2018 but is not expected to be ready until next year at the earliest.
 Hull 802, destined for an Outer Hebrides route, has gone the same way.
 The latest estimated cost for both ships is around a quarter of a billion pounds, off a fixed contract price of £97m.

 Mr McColl has previously accused the First Minister Nicola Sturgeon of announcing the contract publicly before a price had been agreed and told the Herald that the SNP wanted to make political capital out of it.
-He has also said that he believed he was a "pawn" in the Scottish Government's attempts to save the yard and while denying cronyism, that he got the contract due to his connections with previous SNP leader Alex Salmond.
+He has also said that he believed he was a "pawn" in the Scottish Government's attempts to save the yard and while denying cronyism, that he got the contract due to his connections with previous SNP leader Alex Salmond and that the SNP government favoured the yard, and not him personally.

-The SNP government favoured the yard, and not him personally, and wanted to make political capital, he has previously stated.
+READ MORE: Jim McColl: 'I was Scottish Government pawn in Ferguson Marine ferry fiasco'

 SNP ministers have come under consistent criticism over the awarding of the ships contract after it emerged Ferguson Marine submitted the most expensive bid for the work out of six competing yards, but won through with the highest specification and quality.